SummaryRead the full fact sheet

 Resistance training is based on the principle that muscles of the body will work to overcome a resistance force when they are required to do so.
 When you do resistance training repeatedly and consistently, your muscles become stronger.

-A well-rounded fitness program includes strength training to improve joint function, bone density, muscle, tendon and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises.
-Australia’s physical activity and sedentary behaviour guidelines recommend that adults do muscle strengthening activities on at least two days each week.
+A well-rounded fitness program includes strength training to improve joint function, bone density, muscle, tendon and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises. recommend that adults do muscle strengthening activities on at least two days each week.

 Vary your progressive resistance training program every six to eight weeks to maintain improvement.
 Variables that can impact on your results include: